 - HOW TO TROUBLESHOOT PROBLEMS WITH ANY SATELLITE DECODERS

-Let’s assume you are at home, at a local bar, or your favorite Club hanging out and watching a game of soccer with your friends and it starts to drizzle.
-I know that under normal circumstances you will get worried because if it starts to rain heavily you will not see the end of the program.
-The picture starts cracking (or what seems to be like a badly scratched Disc).
-Now, it is raining and the decoder flashes a No or Bad Signal message.
-In case you are using a company decoder like DStv, you get error codes alongside the message.
-DStv will throw error code 48 to indicate a problem with either your installation or the weather.
+Let’s assume you are at home, at a local bar, or at your favorite Club, hanging out and watching a game of soccer with your friends, and it starts to drizzle.
+I know that under normal circumstances, you will get worried because if it starts to rain heavily, you will not see the end of the program.
+The picture starts cracking (or what seems to be a badly scratched Disc).
+It is raining, and the decoder flashes a No or Bad Signal message.
+Using a company decoder like DStv, you get error codes alongside the message.
+DStv will throw error code 48 to indicate a problem with your installation or the weather.

 After a few minutes, the No Signal Message appears on your screen.
-It is now raining heavily and at least if you are in a club the music is still playing.
-If you are at home then you start to look for something else to occupy your time with.
-Now, I am saying, you don’t need to frizzle out whenever it rains as you can still enjoy your favorite programs while it is raining.
+It is now raining heavily, and at least if you are in a club, the music is still playing.
+If you are at home, you start looking for something else to occupy your time with.
+Now, you don’t need to frizzle out whenever it rains, as you can still enjoy your favorite programs while it is raining.

 What is a Satellite dish signal loss?

 A satellite dish signal is the signal strength you receive from your dish’s LNBf to your decoder via the coaxial cable.
-Furthermore, the quality of a satellite signal depends on various factors such as the closeness of the satellite footprints to where you want to install the dish, bad weather, broken hardware, poor installations, size of the dish, obstructions, and so on.
-Generally, the term refers to a loss of signal strength in guided media such as a connection from coaxial/LNB cables.
+Furthermore, the quality of a satellite signal depends on various factors, such as the closeness of the satellite footprints to where you want to install the dish, bad weather, broken hardware, poor installations, dish size, obstructions, and so on.
+Generally, the term refers to a loss of signal strength in guided media, such as a connection from coaxial/LNB cables.

-There are a number of factors that can lead to signal losses.
+Several factors can lead to signal losses.
 Unfortunately, many people erroneously blame this on the satellite service provider.
-While the satellite provider may indirectly be a culprit, in 99% of the time, it is no fault of theirs.
+While the satellite provider may indirectly be a culprit, 99% of the time, it is no fault of theirs.

-Basically, we have three categories of causes of satellite dish signal loss as you will read next.
-In most cases, if the signal loss is partial, the signal would be automatically restored once the rain stops.
-If this happens, it means you are on track with the dish alignment.
-However, if this happens every time it rains, it means something is not right.
+We have three categories of causes of satellite dish signal loss, as you will read next.
+In most cases, if the signal loss is partial, the signal will be automatically restored once the rain stops.
+If this happens, you are on track with the dish alignment.
+However, if this happens every time it rains, something is incorrect.

-- Bad weather: The most prominent causer of loss of signal during bad weather is the bad weather itself.
-Climatic conditions such as snows, clouds, lightning, windstorm, and rainstorm can naturally cause a loss in signal.
+- Bad weather: The most prominent cause of signal loss during bad weather is the bad weather itself.
+Climatic conditions such as snow, clouds, lightning, windstorm, and rainstorm can naturally cause a loss in signal.
 While you can control some of these conditions, you may be helpless with others.
 The good thing is that most of these atmospheric conditions are short-lived.

 - Similarly, a natural phenomenon such as a growth in the branches of the trees very close to your dish’s signal can also spell trouble.

-- You can also lose your dish signal if your dish installation hardware(e.g the decoder’s tuner, cables, connectors, dish) degrades in the long run.
-Please make it a point of duty to check the health of these items regularly.
+- You can also lose your dish signal if your dish installation hardware(e.g., the decoder’s tuner, cables, connectors, dish) degrades in the long run.
+Please make it a duty to check these items’ health regularly.
 A cut in your cable can cause a signal loss during extreme weather.

 - Finally, we have a situation where the entire installation was poorly done.
-This has happened to me in the past before I delved into sat tv installation.
-A guy came to install my dish, everything works well initial, a night after, and after a light rain, I experienced a complete signal loss.
+This happened to me in the past before I delved into sat tv installation.
+A guy came to install my dish, and everything worked well initially; a night after, after a light rain, I experienced a complete signal loss.
 The culprit here was that the dish shifted because the dish mount was fixed on a very weak plank.
-Other poor installation factors include dish alignment, LNB skew, cable and connectors, a bird’s nest.
+Other poor installation factors include dish alignment, LNB skew, cable and connectors, and a bird’s nest.

 I always love preventing things from happening rather than fixing them when the damage is already done.
-These tips, would serve as both preventions and fix for satellite dish signal loss that occurs as a result of rain or other weather conditions.
-These tips are in no particular order but it is advisable that you try the simple ones before the advanced ones.
+These tips would serve as both preventions and fix for satellite dish signal loss due to rain or other weather conditions.
+These tips are in no particular order, but you should try the simple ones before the advanced ones.

-- Secondly, check that your LNB/coaxial cable is still connected to your decoder properly.
+- Secondly, check that your LNB/coaxial cable is connected to your decoder correctly.
 In addition, go and check if the other end is still fastened to the LNBf outside.

-- Similar to the above, make sure where you are installing your dish is not too far from where you will be placing your decoder.
-Signal gets loss with distance. the closer the dish to your receiver, the stronger and more stable the signal all other things being equal.
+- Like the above, make sure where you install your dish is not too far from where you will place your decoder.
+The signal gets loss with distance.
+The closer the dish is to your receiver, the stronger and more stable the signal, all other things being equal.

-- Also check for breaks, cuts, or severance on the LNB cable.
+- Also, check for breaks, cuts, or severance on the LNB cable.
 If you notice any, please send it like this may be where water is getting into the cable.
 Besides, this can cause an electric shock.
-I would rather replace the bad section or the complete cable.
-Also, if need be and you need to join your cable, please do this properly and don’t let the cables loop together.
+I would instead replace the bad section or the complete cable.
+Also, if you need to join your cable, please do this properly, and don’t let the cables loop together.

-- Furthermore, it is important to cover up every exposed part of your Coaxial cable(They have a rubber O-ring on the inside of the F-type connector).
-Especially where the cable is connected to your F-connectors or DiSEqC switch.
-See the image below for what I mean.
+- Furthermore, it is vital to cover up every exposed part of your Coaxial cable(They have a rubber O-ring on the inside of the F-type connector).
+Especially where the cable is connected to your F-connectors or DiSEqC switch; see the image below for what I mean.
 Use the black insulated sellotape for this.
-For the outside end, you can use the rubber cover that comes with most LNBfs.
+You can use the rubber cover with most LNBfs for the outside end.
 Cable cuts, breaks, or sever?

-Tips To Satellite Signal Solve Signal Loss During Bad Weather
+Tips To Fix Satellite Signal Solve Signal Loss Due To Bad Weather

 1. Cover your LNBf